The-Social-Proof-Foundation/mys-core/crates/mys-rpc-loadgen/README.md

-# mys-rpc-loadgen: Load Generator for MYS RPC Servers
+# mys-rpc-loadgen: Load Generator for TESTING MYS RPC Servers

 `mys-rpc-loadgen` is a utility that facilitates the generation of read and write loads on single or multiple MySocial RPC servers.
 Its primary functions include performance testing and data correctness verification.